- Adolph Hitler is leader of the NAZI party in Germany where harsh "Law and Order" policies require the death penalty for many offenses.

-- Roosevelt's election brings in the "New Deal" government recovery programs.
+- Roosevelt's election in November brings in the "New Deal" government recovery programs.

 The Elsinore Theatre presents a new type of popular diversion: sound for movies: no more captions as the actors speak!
 The Elsinore is an example of the 1930s "atmospheric" movie palace intended to be part of the entertainment.
 Built to resemble a Gothic castle in 1926, it was named for the palace in Shakespeare's Hamlet.
 The exterior was designed by Ellis F. Lawrence, an architect who was founding dean of the University of Oregon's School of Architecture and Allied Arts.
 One of his associates designed the interior.
 The upper balcony windows are made of stained glass pieces from a cathedral in Germany bombed in World War I.

 The Elsinore continued as a movie theater until 1993, when it was converted into a performing arts center and placed on the National Register of Historic Places.
 An extensive, community financed restoration was completed in 2002.
 The theater is featured on this website's self-guided walking tour of Salem's Historic Downtown.
 Tours of the theater can be arranged, but the best experience is to attend one of the performances which are listed on the Elsinore website.